 Michael J. Applegate earned his bachelor's degree in business administration from Cal Poly in 1980.
 An active entrepreneur with several business interests, he is principally engaged as President of TimeValue Software, a market leading provider of specialized loan amortization and tax-related software solutions used by accountants, attorneys and other financial professionals in the US and internationally.
 Prior to founding TimeValue Software in 1985, Mr. Applegate was a CPA with Price Waterhouse.
 A wrestler in high school and college, Mr. Applegate is a strong supporter and advocate for student athletic programs and activities in support of USA Wrestling.
 He serves on the Cal Poly Athletic Director's Council.

-Philip S. Bailey, Jr. is dean of the College of Science and Mathematics and a chemistry professor at Cal Poly, San Luis Obispo.
+Philip S. Bailey, Jr. has served Cal Poly for 48 years and counting, with 34 years as dean of the College of Science and Mathematics.
+Since retiring from the position of dean, Dr. Bailey continues to serve the University as the Executive Director of the Frost Fund, where his focus is on developing programs and facilities dedicated to fostering undergraduate research.
+It is through his passion for student success and the advancement of Learn by Doing that Dr. Bailey played an integral role in securing the largest private gift in the California State University system, a record $110 million received from Bill & Linda Frost in May 2017.
 Prior to joining Cal Poly’s faculty in 1969, Dr. Bailey earned a bachelor’s degree in chemistry from the University of Texas, Austin, and a doctorate from Purdue University.
 He became associate dean in 1973 and dean in 1983.
-He served as Interim Vice-President for Academic Affairs in 1989-90 and is currently the CSU’s senior science dean.
+He served as Interim Vice-President for Academic Affairs in 1989-90 and interim provost briefly in 2015.
 He and his wife, Dr. Christina Bailey, professor emerita and former chair of the Chemistry and Biochemistry Department, are co-authors of Organic Chemistry: A Brief Survey of Concepts and Applications.
 The Baileys have performed their chemistry magic show for over 125,000 people and distributed 25,000 copies of a professional DVD of the show.
-Dr. Bailey has taught almost every term during his 40 years at Cal Poly.
+Dr. Bailey has taught almost every term during his 48 years at Cal Poly.
+One of his most notable achievements is the development and construction of the cutting-edge Baker Center for Science and Mathematics.
+Completed in 2013, the building was the result of 20 years of planning and preparation, which involved working closely with faculty to find out what resources and facilities they needed to best educate students.
+Prior to that he had led in the proposal and construction of Faculty Offices East and is now taking a lead position in the development of the Science and Agriculture Teaching and Research Complex.
+He is the recipient of many awards, the most recent being the Cal Poly President's Medal of Excellence.

 Paul R. Bonderson, Jr. holds a BSEE and Honorary Doctor of Science degree from Cal Poly.
 Bonderson is retired from Brocade Communications Systems, where he was a cofounder of the company and CTO.
 He has more than 30 years of technical experience in the computer industry including engineering careers at Intel and Sun Microsystems.
 His technical career spans hardware and software engineering, engineering management, and product development.
 Bonderson is currently president of Lone Oak Ventures, which has holdings in the venture capital funds, private equity investments, and real estate.
 He sits on the board of directors and is First Vice President for Ducks Unlimited and is on the Board of Trusties for the Wetlands America Trust.
 Bonderson is also on the Dean's Advisory Council, College of Engineering, Cal Poly; a member of the Dean’s Advisory Board, College of Agriculture University of California Davis; and on the board of Directors for the Taylor Family Foundation.